Support & Resources

 CF® Dyes Validated for STED and FLIM Imaging by STELLARIS 8 STED Confocal Microscope

 CF® Dyes were validated for high-quality super-resolution imaging of microtubules by Leica’s STELLARIS 8 STED FALCON platform.
-See the table on the right for fluorescent lifetime data for several CF® Dyes.
+See the table on the right for fluorescent lifetime data of several CF® Dyes.

 Figure 4.
 STED imaging of microtubules in U2OS cells.
 Microtubules were labeled with mouse anti-tubulin (DM1a) and anti-mouse CF®640R secondary antibody.
 Image acquired on a STELLARIS 8 STED FALCON confocal microscope, courtesy Leica Microsystems GmbH, Germany.